streamoid/Barebones-JS/README.md

 Streamoid's services enrich fashion e-commerce websites and allow the user to find the right product or even an build an outfit.

 The below services can be accessed via the SDK:
-1) Similar

-Find products that are similar to the one the user is looking at.
+1) Similar: Find products that are similar to the one the user is looking at.

-2) Outfitter

-Find products which complement the product the user is looking at that can be worn together as an outfit.
+2) Outfitter: Find products which complement the product the user is looking at that can be worn together as an outfit.

 **Integration**

+1) Adding the JS SDK

-1) Add the below script within the **head** tag
+Add the below script within the **head** tag

 ```
 (function(i,s,o,g,r,t,k,a,m){